 You are essentially on your own when it comes to maintenance and repair.
 It’s something to keep in mind that the servers themselves will need maintenance and repair work, which drains money and manpower.

-If you still have questions about which type of phone system might be right for you, contact V1 VoIP today.
+If you still have questions about which type of phone system might be right for you, contact V1 VoIP today or sign up now.
 We are happy to put you in touch with a reseller in your area.